-VinciWorks will soon be releasing a new tax evasion course.
-The course takes a modern, fresh approach to tax evasion training with a focus on industry-specific guidance, role-relevant scenarios and an interactive, engaging approach to ensuring all staff have the skills and understanding they need to prevent facilitation of tax evasion.
+VinciWorks’ new tax evasion course takes a modern, fresh approach to tax evasion training with a focus on industry-specific guidance, role-relevant scenarios and an interactive, engaging approach to ensuring all staff have the skills and understanding they need to prevent facilitation of tax evasion.

 The Criminal Finances Act created a corporate criminal offence for failing to prevent the facilitation of tax evasion.
 This places the responsibility on businesses to have “reasonable procedures” in place to ensure none of their employees or contractors are involved in helping someone evade their taxes anywhere in the world.
 Guidance from HMRC advises that reasonable procedures should be guided by the following 6 principles:

 - Proportionality of risk-based prevention procedures

 - Due diligence

 - Monitoring and review

 Training is one of the key planks of a business response to the obligations imposed by the Criminal Finances Act 2017 which introduced a corporate offence of “failure to prevent” facilitation of tax evasion.
 Businesses can be found criminally liable if their staff or third parties, such as service providers, facilitate tax evasion.
 Having reasonable procedures such as training in place is a defence.

 Criminal Finances Act: A Practical Overview focuses on upskilling all staff to have the tax literacy to understand the potential risks every business faces when it comes to the complex world of tax compliance.
 The course takes users through what they need to know in their role in order to understand what tax evasion is, how it occurs, how we are affected, and what they must do to stop it.
 The course begins with an interactive game that presents strategies people might use to evade tax.